zakkak/workspace-grid/Readme.md

 # For developers wanting to improve this extension:

+* The '3.16' branch is only compatible with GNOME 3.16.
+It's still young.
 * The '3.14' branch is only compatible with GNOME 3.14.
-It's still young.
+It's meant to be stable.
 * The '3.12' branch is only compatible with GNOME 3.12.
 It's meant to be stable.
 * The '3.10' branch is only compatible with GNOME 3.10.
 It's